AkvileJank/war_game/README.md

 Create a function to compare the cards that the two players have played

-!Create a function to handle the case where there is a tie.
+Create a function to handle the case where there is a tie.
 In this case, the players play another round and add the new cards to the ones they have already played.

-!Create a function to update amount of cards the two players have after each round.
+Create a function to update amount of cards the two players have after each round.

-!Create a function to check if the game is over.
+Create a function to check if the game is over.
 The game is over when player has no cards left, the other player is winner

-!Create a function to play the game.
+Create a function to play the game.
 This function will call the other functions in the correct order and keep track of the game state.

-!Add necessary user interface or input/output functionality to your program:
+Add necessary user interface or input/output functionality to your program:

-	*Display the game's rules at the beginning of the game (plus total amount of cards in 	deck)
+	Display the game's rules at the beginning of the game (plus total amount of cards in 	deck)

-	*Prompt the user to enter their name or choose a player name at the beginning of the game.
+	Prompt the user to enter their name or choose a player name at the beginning of the game.

 	Display the cards that each player plays during a round of the game.

-	*Display the score of each player after each round of the game (amount of cards in their decks).
+	Display the score of each player after each round of the game (amount of cards in their decks).

-	*Prompt the user to play another round or end the game after each round.

 	*Display a message when the game is over and declare the winner.